Dental Implants – Ann Arbor, MI

 Many general dentists must refer patients to an oral surgeon for the placement of dental implants, but not Dr. Olsen.
-He is equipped to perform the entire procedure, from the placement surgery to the final restoration, in our state-of-the-art dental office!
+As a highly trained implant dentist in Ann Arbor, he is equipped to perform the entire procedure, from the placement surgery to the final restoration, in our state-of-the-art dental office!

 It’s worth mentioning that the dental implant process can span several months to a year or more.
 We think you’ll find, though, that the reliability and longevity offered by this treatment makes it more than worth the wait.
 After all, dental implants can last a lifetime if you take good care of them!
 With that said, the four steps of the dental implant process are the consultation, the placement surgery, osseointegration, and the installation of your restorations.

 The first step in your tooth replacement journey is a consultation with Dr. James Olsen.
 He’ll capture high-definition X-rays and images of your mouth and jaw, allowing him to view the current density of your jawbone.
 He’ll also be able to map out the unique pathways of nerves in the area to meticulously plan the exact angle and location in which he’ll place your implants.